cladius/solution/README.md

 ## Evolution of the Solution
 So right off the bat, I figured that an easy way to figure out at least some of the NOs would be to add up all the column-summation values and compare that value with the sum of the row-summation values.
 If these 2 values differ then it's a straightforward NO. Reason being, that the total count of 1's in a matrix is going to remain the same, whether you add up the columns first or the rows.
 That was simple.
 Moving on.

+Please note that all of the different versions described below are part of this repo as [different versions of the same file](../../commits/master/SemiFinal2.java).

 ### Version 1
 I created a function **preliminaryValidation** to take care of the above mentioned validation along with few other trivial ones like:
 * ensuring that an individual row-summation value is > 0 and < column_count AND